Repair of a QTX DP4 Dimmer Pack.

 Testing and Conclusion

-All four channels are proven to work via an external DMX controller.
+All four channels were proven to work when controlled by an external DMX tester.

 How would you go about diagnosing this issue without two good channels to compare measurements to?